FREQUENTLY ASKED QUESTIONS FOR OVERSEAS TEACHERS

 You can find the type of Police Check you require for the Teaching Council at Overseas Police clearance.

-the level of qualifications (on the New Zealand Qualifications Framework)
+the level of qualifications you hold (on the New Zealand Qualifications Framework)

 A salary assessment will determine how much previous teaching experience will be accepted and determine where on the salary scale a teacher will be placed.
 A salary assessment cannot be submitted until a job offer has been accepted.